KeithSloan/FreeCAD_Python_GDML/README.md

 ## GDML Solids

 GDML Solids are implemented as FreeCAD Python Objects and have the same properties as defined by GDML.
-By selecting an Object the properties can be changed via the FreeCAD properties windows and the resulting changes displayed
+By selecting an Object the properties can be changed via the FreeCAD properties windows and the resulting changes displayed.

+## To created a new GDML design

+    1) Start FreeCAD
+    2) Select the GDML workbench (Selecting a workbench varies with different versions of FreeCAD)
+    3) Via the **File** menu select **New**
+        This will load the Default GDML File with materials and create a World Volume.
+        ( The Default GDML file is located GDML/Mod/Resources/Default.gdml )
+    4) Create 1-n Volumes in the World Volume by Clicking on the Part icon ( Yellow blockish icon) Then draging the created **Part** to the World Volume is the **Tree** window **Part** maybe renamed vi right click on __Part__ and selected rename
+    5) Create GDML Solids by
+        Clicking on the corresponding icon of thw workbench.
+        Drag the GDML object to the appropriate **Part** again via the **Tree** window You can then change the attributes by selecting the GDMLObject in the **Tree** window then changing the properties in the **Property View**

+       So a valid structure for a GDML file is

+          * Single World Volume (Part)
+          * A number of Volumes (Parts) under the World Volume
+          * A number of GDML Objects can exist in one Part ( GDML Logical Volume)

+     6) To Export to GDML
+        1. Select the 'World' Volume ( Default Name WorldVol )
+        2. File export
+        3. Select filetype as GDML ( Bottom Box of **Export file** window)
+        4. Select Destination and file name with **GDML** as file extension

 ## Opening a new file when the GDML workbench is active will load a Default file.
 The Default file is defined in GDML/Mod/Resources/Default.gdml.

-New GDML object have the material set to SSteel0x56070ee87d10 so the Default file should define this material.
-Other materials can be set by editing the FreeCAD parmeters of the object after creation.
+New GDML object have the material set to SSteel0x56070ee87d10 i.e. the first material in the Default file.
+Other materials can be set by editing the material property via the FreeCAD parmeters View of the Object after creation.

 ## GDML Object creation

-Switching to the GDML workbench a number of icons are then available on the Workbench bar, clicking on one the icons will create a GDML object with default values.
+Switching to the GDML workbench a number of icons are then available on the Workbench bar. clicking on one the icons will create a GDML object with default values.
-You can then edit the properties via the properties window.
+It should then be dragged to the appropriate __Part__ ( GDML Logical Volume ) You can then edit the properties via the properties window.
 The parameters should be the same as in the GDML user guide.

-GDML objects supported in this
+GDML objects currently supported in this

 1. GDMLBox
 2. GDMLCone